Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-also in the European Union legal system, where it is most often conceived on
+order, but also in the European Union legal system, where it is most often

-the inter-state level – although sometimes it is also inclusive of solidarity
+conceived on the inter-state level - although sometimes it is also inclusive of

-between individuals and groups – and seems to derive, rather than from the
+solidarity between individuals and groups - and seems to derive, rather than

-universalistic ideal of fraternity among human beings, from the desire for
+from the universalistic ideal of fraternity among human beings, from the desire

-through the system of social-health services, in the sphere of family and
+fragility and needs through the system of social-health services, in the sphere

-housing policies and for the support of personal autonomy, in the recovery and
+of family and housing policies and for the support of personal autonomy, in the

-redistribution of food products, and through the peculiar system of “dowries”
+recovery and redistribution of food products, and through the peculiar system

 ALESSANDRA AMORE